Technology Enabled Care (TEC)

 If these do not work, we would discuss the use of an automated pill dispenser.
 Alarms can be added to the box to raise alerts if medication is not taken.

-If you are struggling to manage a complicated medication schedule, speak to your GP or pharmacist.
+Your GP or pharmacist can help you manage a complicated medication schedule.
 They can review your medication with you.
 You can find out more about medication prompts at Pivotell.

-Seizure activity is often complex but certain types of seizure can be detected electronically via combinations of continuous movements, noise and in some cases pulse rate change.
+Some electronic devices can identify if a person has had a seizure.
+This is usually detected through a combinations of continuous movements, noise or heart rate change.
 Detectors are usually used overnight under the mattress of your bed but there are alternative options which you can wear.
 Alerts can be raised via a pager or a smart device.

 If you have a cognitive impairment, door alarms can help to ensure your safety by notifying someone else if you go through a door.
 Alarms can be applied to internal or external doors and can provide reassurance for family members.